spq/pkappa2/README.md

 ```
 service:MouseAndScreen cdata:websocket
 ```
-This matches all streams matching the `MouseAndScreen` query and containing the word `websocket`.
+This matches all streams matching the `MouseAndScreen` query and containing the word `websocket` in the client's data.

 ### Saving queries as services or tags
 You can save a query in different types of named tags.
 The `service` tags are used to separate traffic of the tasks in the CTF.
 They are usually queries involving the server port like `sport:8080`, but can take other factors like the server's IP into account too `sport:8008 shost:10.1.7.1`.